poshaughnessy/peteroshaughnessy.com/src/content/posts/2015-12-30-productivity-hacking.md

 As for stopping *bad* habits, the bad news is that they cannot simply be cut out.
 But, like our code, they can be *refactored*.
 This is the “Golden Rule of Habit Change”:

 > “You can't extinguish a bad habit, you can only change it”.
-> - The Power of Habit
+> &mdash; The Power of Habit

 Habits are most malleable when we keep the same cue and reward, but change the routine.
 For example, if you have a habit of snacking in the cafeteria every afternoon, you might, upon reflection, realise that the reward you get from it